 However, there may be instances — like in hotel rooms or around people who are sensitive to smoke — where burning a smudge stick may not be appropriate.

-In these cases, smudging a house with essential oils might be an alternative option.
+In these cases, learning how to smudge a house using essential oils might be an alternative option.

 How to Smudge a House Using Essential Oils